leechangheelee/The-Web-Developer-Bootcamp-2021/README.md

        * PX - BY FAR THE MOST COMMONLY USED ABSOLUTE UNIT
      * Relative Units
        * PERCENTAGES ARE ALWAYS RELATIVE TO SOME OTHER VALUE
+       * EM'S ARE RELATIVE UNITS
+         * With font-size, 1 em equals the font-size of the parent.
+2em's is twice the font-size of the parent, etc.
+         * With other properties, 1em is equal to the computed font-size of the element itself.